madhug-nadig/articles/_posts/2017-04-23-understanding-decision-trees-learning-a-primer.md

 # What is decision tree learning?

-Decision tree learning are one of the most commonly known machine learning algorithms out there.
+Decision tree learning is one of the most commonly known machine learning algorithms out there.
 One of the advantages of decision trees are that there are quite staright forward, easily understandable by humans.
 Decision trees provide a way to approximate discrete valued functions and are robust to noisy data.
 Decision trees can be represented using the typical [Tree](https://en.wikipedia.org/wiki/Tree_(data_structure)) Data Structure.

 >Decision tree learning uses a decision tree (as a predictive model) to go from observations about an item (represented in the branches) to conclusions about the item's target value (represented in the leaves).
 It is one of the predictive modelling approaches used in statistics, data mining and machine learning.

-In decision tree learning, a decision tree can be used to visually and explicitly represent decisions and decision making.
+In decision tree learning, a decision tree - now known by the umbrella term [CART (Classification and Regression Tree)](https://en.wikipedia.org/wiki/Predictive_analytics#Classification_and_regression_trees_.28CART.29) - can be used to visually and explicitly represent decisions and decision making.
 Though, it is common to use a tree-like model for decisions, learned trees can also be represented as sets of `if-else-then` rules.

 Though decision trees can be utilized for both classification and regression, it's primarily used for classification.